Posted on : June 9, 2021 by Clinic One Team on Sexual Health

 Thus, this is a reason why elucidating a sexual problem could be quite tricky without professional help.

 It is estimated that almost 31% of men and 43% of women are subjected to sexual problems.

-Some of the most common sexual complications in the male are typically attributed to ejaculation disorders, erectile dysfunction, reduced sexual desire, and Peyronie’s disease.
+Some of the most common sexual complications in males are typically attributed to ejaculation disorders, erectile dysfunction, reduced sexual desire, and Peyronie’s disease.

 Although, sexual problems can be seen in people of all ages, nevertheless, older males are more prone to having sexual problems than younger ones.

-The top 5 sexual problems in males are listed and elaborated below.
+The top 5 sexual problems in males are listed and elaborated on below.

-Erectile dysfunction is the inability to get and keep an erection for an extended period for sexual intercourse.
+Erectile dysfunction is the inability to get and keep an erection for an extended period of sexual intercourse.

 This is a problem seen in males as they age with a study suggesting that it is prevalent in almost 52% of the men between the age group of (40-70).
 This condition has psychological and physiological origins.

 A list of conditions that attribute to this condition is cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and obesity, low testosterone levels, stress, anxiety, depression, relationship problem, long term use of certain medications such as for depression or high blood pressure, sleep disorder, prolonged drug use, alcohol use, tobacco use, health conditions such as Parkinson disease or multiple sclerosis, etc.